Get in touch

 💰 Pricing

 Both IcePanel and LucidChart charge per editor on monthly or annual plans.
-At IcePanel, we believe in simple and transparent pricing.
+At IcePanel, we believe in transparent and straightforward pricing.
 We don’t like to overcomplicate things with forced seat bundles or add-ons.

 🏁 To wrap up